cooperdk/YAPO-e-plus/README.md

 If you don't want to mess with Python and all the dependencies, there is an (old) installer (Windows only) located here: http://yapo-eplus.sex-galleri.dk/yapo-eplus.exe - this will be updated ASAP.

+If something is not working, it is generally enough to make sure all dependencies are installed.
+From the YAPO main dir, run:
+`pip install -r requirements.txt`

+or updating the database, if you're already using YAPO and updating it - this is also run from the YAPO main dir:

+`python manage.py makemigrations`

+`python manage.py migrate`

 #### Discuss and share on Discord: https://discord.gg/ad5hjsA

 #### NEW FEATURES:

+- Contact sheets.
+  For now, they are in each scene's folder under videos/media/scenes.
+They will be displayed on the scene detail view in the next update.

+- Layout change.
+  An update to Bootstrap and a new, darker design for YAPO.

+- Ready for focused actor photo searching (Google)

 - Exclusions now available for scene tags, actor tags and websites.
   You can now enter any words that shouldn't trigger a website or actor tag, a website or it's aliases.